ddavidse/ConvNetMEP/README.md

 5. Run the script

 For a basic test, make confusion_flag = True and batchnorm_flag = True while leaving the rest as False

+PCA - trajectory.py is a seperate version of CNN_masterscript that was used for plotting trajectories on loss contour plots that were obtained with PCA